KrisCodeRepo/KrisCodeRepo/README.md

 - 👋 Hi, I’m @KrisCodeRepo
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on React
+- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me ...

 <!---